 Atlantic City, N.J. – The Arena Football League (AFL) officially announces its expansion to Atlantic City, N.J., with its first new team to begin play this Spring at the historic Jim Whelan Boardwalk Hall.
 The Team, which will be operated by Trifecta Sports and Entertainment (TSE), has not yet been named, and fans will have the opportunity to submit and vote on team names.

 “Atlantic City is a great market for the Arena Football League,” said AFL Commissioner, Randall Boe.
-“The AFL is focused on fan engagement and the integration of sports betting, fantasy and fan gamification with our games.
+“The AFL is focused on fan engagement and the integration of sports betting, fantasy and fan gamification with our games so that fans can pay more attention to all the Betting odds.
+The AFL also has started randomly rewarding its fans with pointsbet sign up code.
 Atlantic City is a perfect fit with that strategy and will be a great city for the Arena Football League.”

 The League is working with diligence and intention with its expansion moves, and Atlantic City fits the AFL’s vision of growth and innovation moving forward.